 - It doesn’t take much time.
 Creating an ad campaign on Facebook will usually take less than 15 minutes.

-- It fits all the marketing goals.
-Whether you want to attract new customers or to give a special offer to the loyal ones, Facebook will let you do it.
+- It fits different marketing goals.
+Whether you want to attract new customers or give a special offer to loyal ones, Facebook helps you do it all.

-- You don’t have to fuss around your campaign.
-Most of the work is done automatically.
-Just watch your budget.
+- It can be automated.
+You don’t have to closely monitor your campaign because most of the work is done automatically.

 Okay, now let’s see how all these things work.